Skip to main content

 Browser contexts

-If you need to isolate your automation taks, use BrowserContexts.
+If you need to isolate your automation tasks, use BrowserContexts.
 Cookies and local storage are not shared between browser contexts.
 Also, you can close all pages in the context by closing the context.

 import puppeteer from 'puppeteer';